 Thus, some parrots and parakeets in Florida have found success in colonizing Florida.
 However, no one should intentionally release parrots into the wild in Florida, as most birds will quickly be killed in such an unfamiliar territory.
 Plus, Florida already has enough invasive species to contend with.
 Releasing additional invasive species could be very harmful.

-Are There Native Parrots In Florida?
+Are There Parrots Native To Florida?

 Believe it or not, Florida does have one native species of parrot!
 Unfortunately, this species has now become extinct, with the last individuals dying less than 100 years ago in the 1930s.
-Florida was one of the last strongholds for Carolina Parakeets, hosting important family groups that readily bred in the early 20th century (link).
+Florida was one of the last strongholds for Carolina Parakeets, hosting important family groups that readily bred in the early 20th century.